COST ESTIMATION and ECONOMIC EVALUATION of PROJECTS

 Setting priorities

-Project management information systems
+Project management information

 Project records and reports